-If you have questions while reading this Code or need advice regarding certain situations you might be facing, reach out to your manager or HR representative.
-You can also contact the Values and Ethics Office for advice and guidance, to discuss concerns you might have or for help regarding a difficult decision you must make that you believe has ethical implications.
+If you have questions while reading this Code, or need advice regarding certain situations you might be facing, reach out to your manager or HR representative.
+You can also contact the Values and Ethics Commissioner for advice and guidance, to discuss concerns you might have or for help regarding a difficult decision you must make that you believe has ethical implications.

-Contact the Values and Ethics Office at values-ethics@cbc.ca.
+Contact the Commissioner at: Commissioner@cbc.ca